 We utilize the newest clinical tools in wound healing, including a state-of-the-art hyperbaric chamber that utilizes pure oxygen to speed up the healing process.
 Our health care team includes physicians specially trained in wound management and hyperbaric medicine and certified wound care nurses.
-We also provide nutritional assessment and counseling, diabetic teaching, patient and caregiver counseling, pain management and therapy services.
+We also provide nutritional assessment and counseling, diabetic teaching, patient and caregiver counseling, and therapy services.

 Patient care utilizes the newest clinical tools in wound healing along with traditional clinical practices.
 Care will also focus on a whole body approach to wound healing including: